-A Complete Las Vegas Itinerary & Guide to A Girls Trip to Vegas
+A Complete Las Vegas Itinerary Perfect for A Couples or Girls Trip to Vegas

-I went to Las Vegas on a different kind of trip than most people picture when they plan to visit Vegas… with my parents!
+On my first trip to Las Vegas, I went on a different kind of trip than most people picture when they plan to visit Vegas… with my parents!
 My dad was going there for a business trip so my mom and I decided to go with him to have a quality girls trip to Vegas!
 It’s not often that it’s just us so it was nice to be able to enjoy this trip together.

-One last thing before we get started, while these ideas are catered towards a girls trip to Vegas, anyone could enjoy this Las Vegas itinerary!
+One last thing before we get started, while these ideas are catered towards a girls trip to Vegas or a couples trip to Vegas, anyone could enjoy this Las Vegas itinerary!

 When is the Best Time to Visit & Plan A Las Vegas Itinerary?

-We visited Las Vegas in February and although it is technically wintertime in the United States, Las Vegas usually has average temperatures of 66 F (high) to 33 F (low).
+The first time I visited Las Vegas was in February and although it is technically wintertime in the United States, Las Vegas usually has average temperatures of 66 F (high) to 33 F (low).
 So decently mild during the day.
 However, when we visited we did not experience those nice, cool temperatures.
 It was downright FREEZING.
 Thus, I was slightly underprepared because the cool front that took place was record-breaking and wasn’t accurately predicted.

 In fact, the day we were supposed to fly out of Las Vegas our flight was canceled due to ice storms and we couldn’t get another flight until 2-3 days later!
 Thus, we ended up getting to spend quite a bit of extra time in Vegas.

 Anyway, now that you’ve read this saga you probably won’t believe me when I say that the winter is a great time to visit Vegas!
 It’s less crowded, the weather is USUALLY cool during the day and chilly during the evenings but much better than other areas of the U.S. during that time.
 However, others typically say that the best time to visit Las Vegas is March to May or September to November due to the mild temperatures.